Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Additional Evaluation Results

-In this section, we are going to show additional comparison results with S2S system.
-To be specific, we take the S2S analysis field as the groundtruth, and use it to initialize our Ocean-E2E.
-The atmospheric boundary condition is acquired through one of the state-of-the-art AI-driven weather forecast model: OneForecast \cite{gao2025oneforecast}.
-As shown in Table \ref{tab:forecast_s2s_init}, our model still performs better than S2S.
+\textbf{Additional S2S comparison.} To be specific, we take the S2S analysis field as the ground truth and use it to initialize Ocean-E2E.
+The atmospheric boundary condition is acquired through OneForecast~\cite{gao2025oneforecast}.
+As shown in Table~\ref{tab:forecast_s2s_init}, Ocean-E2E still performs better than S2S.